dandean/user-service/README.md

 | `modifiedAt`        | Timestamp    | Date modified               | NOT NULL        |
 | `deletedAt`         | Timestamp    | Date deleted                | NOT NULL        |

+See the [model definition](lib/models/user.js) for how thes schema is declared.

 API
 ---